Whitney, Andrew M., House and Barn

 In recent times, Allen County has continued to evolve and adapt to changing economic conditions.
 Agriculture remains an important part of the county's economy, but there has been a shift towards diversified farming and the development of non-agricultural industries.
 The county is known for its strong sense of community and has invested in infrastructure and amenities such as parks, schools, and healthcare facilities to improve the quality of life for its residents.

-This timeline provides a condensed summary of the historical journey of Allen County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Allen County, Kentucky.

 • 1815 - Allen County is founded and named after Colonel John Allen, a soldier in the Revolutionary War.